 Mannatech does not have any significant accounts receivable from its customers, as its customers are required to pay for purchases prior to shipment.
 Independent associates, members, and customers generally pay for products by credit card, although orders can also be paid with cash, wire transfers, direct account withdrawal, money orders, and/or checks.
 To gain operating efficiencies, Mannatech offers a 10% discount to independent associates and a 5% discount for independent members who enroll in its automatic monthly order program, a program where the independent associates and members register for a standing order to be shipped to them every four weeks.
-Mannatech's automatic monthly orders have continued to increase to approximately 75.4% of total orders placed for the year ended December 31, 2004 as compared to 68.5% for the year ended December 31, 2003 and 65.0% of the total orders placed for the year ended December 31, 2002.
+Mannatech's automatic monthly orders have continued to increase to approximately 75.4% of total orders placed for the year ended December 31, 2003 and 65.0% of the total orders placed for the year ended December 31, 2002.